Backbase/backbase.github.io/content/posts/unpublished/dependency-track/post.md

 #### Observability by design

-Execution state is surfaced directly in GitHub Actions using job summaries:
+The pipeline surfaces execution state directly in GitHub Actions using job summaries:

 ```bash
 # State tracking